-Bretton Woods has 464 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Bretton Woods is mostly a beginner-friendly ski area, with about 25% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 75%.
+Bretton Woods has 464 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Bretton Woods is a beginner-friendly ski area, with about 25% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 75%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.

 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.

 Is Bretton Woods Ski Resort good for beginners?

 Bretton Woods can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 75% of its trails rated at or above intermediate.